xtjoeytx/GServer-v2/bin/docs/npcserver.md

 ## Requirements

 Original servers may not use an NPC-Server.
-Only classic servers and beyond.
+Only classic servers and beyond are supported.
 Make sure the server generation is set appropriately in the `serveroptions.txt` file:

     generation = classic